lighttransport/nanort/README.md

 * Cross platform
   * MacOSX, Linux, Windows, ARM, x86, MIPS, etc.
 * GPU effient data structure
-  * Built BVH tree is a linear array and does not have pointers, thus it is suited for GPU raytracing(GPU ray traversal).
+  * Built BVH tree from `NanoRT` is a linear array and does not have pointers, thus it is suited for GPU raytracing(GPU ray traversal).

 ## Applications

 * Test renderer for your light trasport algorithm development.
 * Test renderer for your shader language development.
+* Collision detection(ray casting).
 * BVH builder for GPU/Accelerator ray traversal.
 * Add 2D/3D rendering feature for non-GPU system.
   * [ ] ImGui backend?